awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 For example, the '\*' wildcard character matches any number of characters\.
 Thus, if you add `dba_*` to the list of user groups for a queue, any user\-run query that belongs to a group with a name that begins with `dba_` is assigned to that queue\.
 Examples are `dba_admin` or `DBA_primary`, \.
 The '?' wildcard character matches any single character\.
 Thus, if the queue includes user\-group `dba?1`, then user groups named `dba11` and `dba21` match, but `dba12` doesn't match\.

-Wildcards are disabled by default\.
+Wildcards are turned off by default\.

 ## WLM memory percent to use<a name="wlm-memory-percent"></a>